 - To stop any evasion with immediate effect.

-HMRC will then formally instruct the individual(s) to produce a full 'Disclosure Report', which will include a brief business history, the nature and extent of all tax irregularities identified (where applicable), and how they arose, together with a wealth of information, summaries, third party responses, as deemed necessary to ultimately quantify the correct levels of tax and/or duties due and payable.
+HMRC will then formally instruct you to produce a full 'Disclosure Report', which will include a brief business history, the nature and extent of all tax irregularities identified (where applicable), and how they arose, together with a wealth of information, summaries, third party responses, as deemed necessary to ultimately quantify the correct levels of tax and/or duties due and payable.

-Furthermore the individual(s) is also obliged to submit a certified statement of ‘worldwide’ assets and liabilities, together with certificates of all bank / building society accounts, and credit cards operated, throughout the period covered by the Disclosure Report.
+Furthermore you are also obliged to submit a certified statement of ‘worldwide’ assets and liabilities, together with certificates of all bank / building society accounts, and credit cards operated, throughout the period covered by the Disclosure Report.

 Usually HMRC has an expectation of receiving the Disclosure Report within six months following the date of the opening meeting.

-We offer a truly personal service at a time when it is most needed and our fee structures are extremely competitive.
+We offer a truly personal service at a sensitive time when it is most needed; our fee structures are extremely competitive.

-If you would like to discuss how we might be able to assist please contact us now to arrange an initial consultation, completely free of charge and without obligation.
+If you have received a tax investigation letter from HMRC and would like to discuss how we might be able to assist you please rest assured conversations are done in the strictest of confidence.
+We can call you at a time convenient to you or schedule a meeting if you would prefer.
+An initial consultation is completely free of charge and without obligation.